kexiZeroing/FE-Learning-notes/doc/start-js-stack-project.md

 - If you manually edit your `package.json` to have different ranges and run `npm i` and those ranges aren't compatible with your `package-lock.json`, then the latter will be updated with version that are compatible with your `package.json`.

 ### Live Reload and Hot Reload
-**Live Reload** refreshes the entire app when a file changes. **Hot Reload** only refreshes the files that were changed without losing the state of the app.
+**Live Reload** refreshes the entire app when a file changes.
+For example, if you were four links deep into your navigation and saved a change, live reloading would restart the app and load the app back to the initial route. **Hot Reload** only refreshes the files that were changed without losing the state of the app.
 (Webpack's **Hot Module Replacement** replaces the modules that have been modified on the fly without reloading the entire page).
 The advantage of this is that it doesn't lose your app state, e.g. your inputs on your form fields, your currently selected tab.

 ## Set up Prettier and ESLint
 1. Install `Prettier` and `ESLint` plugins and enable `format on save` in settings (execute `save without formatting` command to disable).
 We can edit some default settings for prettier in settings (`cmd + ,`, then input prettier).